mehrdad94/event_study/readme.md

 ##### timeline: event study time line that includes: Estimation period (T0T1), Pre-announcement window (T1E), Post-announcement window (ET2), Post-event period (T2T3).
 ##### dateColumn: which field in stock or market prices has date format.
 ##### operationColumn: which field in stock or market price you want to perform arithmetic operations (default is Close).
-##### unmatchedTradingDayStrategy: if the event date does not exist we can select next trading day or previous trading day. available options are ( NEXT_TRADING_DAY , 'PREV_TRADING_DAY', 'SKIP'). skip is the default.
+##### unmatchedTradingDayStrategy: if the event date does not exist we can select next trading day or previous trading day. available options are ( NEXT_TRADING_DAY , PREV_TRADING_DAY, SKIP). skip is the default.

 ## How to use
 #### Market Model